Contents

 Fig 5: A Powered Start-Stop Circuit Schematic With Start Button Released

 You press the start button briefly for start-stop circuits to allow power flow and then release it.
 The power will energize the relay or contactor coils.
-After removing the start button, the NO contactor/relay coils provide an alternate path for current flow.
+After removing the start button, the NO contactor/relay coils provide an alternate path for the current flow.

 Therefore, the motor runs up until a point when there’s a power loss.
-You press the stop button or the overload relay trips.
+You press the stop button, or the overload relay trips.

 The circuit will then be in an OFF state until you press the start button once more.

-Ways To Control The Wiring In A Start Stop Circuit
+Ways To Control The Wiring In A Start-Stop Circuit

 2 Wire Control